EXtremeDB: Benchmarks

 McObject published reports on benchmark tests employing eXtremeDB.
 Main-Memory vs. RAM-Disk Databases: a Linux-Based Benchmark examined IMDS performance versus that of a traditional on-disk DBMS deployed on a RAM disk, on identical application tasks.
 The benchmark’s stated goal was to test the thesis that an IMDS streamlined architecture delivers a performance benefit beyond that provided by memory-based storage.
 Another benchmark, the Terabyte-Plus In-Memory Database System (IMDS) Benchmark, documented IMDS scalability and performance in the size range of large enterprise application (versus embedded systems) databases.
 For the test, engineers created a 1.17 terabyte, 15.54 billion row database with eXtremeDB on a 160-core SGI Altix 4700 system running SUSE Linux Enterprise Server 9.

 In November, 2012 a marketing report was published for Dell servers with Mellanox InfiniBand.

-In late 2014, two additional audited benchmark reports focused on eXtremeDB Financial Edition.
-An October 29 report assessed McObject’s DBMS on IBM POWER8 hardware.
-A November 18 report documented the use of cloud computing.

-In 2016. another report measured the eXtremeDB Financial Edition.
+In late 2014, two more audited benchmark reports were dedicated to eXtremeDB Financial Edition.
+The first, dated October 29, evaluated McObject's DBMS performance on IBM POWER8 hardware, while the second, on November 18, detailed its application in cloud computing.
+In 2016, an additional report was conducted to gauge the capabilities of the eXtremeDB Financial Edition.